WESTAF mobilizes experts

 In the summer of 2000, the Oregon Arts Commission, Northwest Business for Culture and the Arts, and the Regional Arts and Culture Council commissioned WESTAF to conduct an economic impact study of the nonprofit arts sector in Oregon.

 In February 2000, United Arts of Wake County commissioned WESTAF to conduct an economic impact study of the culture industry in Wake County.
-The study measured the contributions the nonprofit culture industry makes to Wake County’s economy and identified key areas where the growth of the culture sector can have a positive impact.

 Oregon is home to a vibrant arts industry that makes a meaningful contribution to the state’s economy.
 This study documents the breadth and depth of that industry and also identifies a number of indirect ways that the arts industry strengthens Oregon’s economy.